 The Creole Nature Trail has 26 miles of Gulf beaches with amazing views and plenty of things to do.
-These beaches for the most part are untouched by development, providing a very natural beach setting.
+These beaches, for the most part, are untouched by development, providing a very natural beach and picnicking setting.
 The beaches are also conveniently located only 45 minutes for Lake Charles.

 Take a look at our Shelling Guide.